How you say it is important

 The CEO would say the words in bold louder than the other words, and the underlined word louder still.

 I was at a comedy club when the compere had to revive an audience after the previous comic had died on stage.
 He used various techniques to do it, but the most obvious one was loudness; he spoke closer to the microphone which had the effect of amplifying his voice.
 At times, it was so loud it was almost painful.
 However, it worked, he got the audience's attention and he continued with his set at a more reasonable volume.
-If you're the first speaker on stage after lunch, you can do the same to get your audience's attention, but don't do it for too long
+If you're the first speaker on stage after lunch, you can do the same to get your audience's attention, but don't do it for too long.

 You can also use a softer voice to get attention.
 One power move I've seen is for executives to speak softly to force people to listen more closely.
 Of course, this only works if the room is right and there are no background noises, but when it works, it works really well.

 The ultimate in speaking softly is silence.
-I've used silence in my talks to powerful effect and I've seen other use it too.
-Mostly, it takes the form of a longer than usual pause in the lead-up to some crucial part of the talk.
+I've used silence in my talks to powerful effect and I've seen others use it too.
+Mostly, it takes the form of a longer-than-usual pause in the lead-up to some crucial part of the talk.
 The silence works to build audience tension to a reveal and it serves to amplify the message.
-I've seen comedians use it to add power to a punchline - some comedians can get a huge laugh from weak material by effective use of silences to build anticipation.
+I've seen comedians use it to add power to a punchline - some comedians can get a huge laugh from weak material by the effective use of silences to build anticipation.
 Of course, you have to use silences judiciously and not drag them out too long; extended silences can become excruciating for audiences.
 My suggestion is to use silences that last no longer than a count of 3 or 4.

 Let's imagine you're VP of Engineering and you wanted to grab your audiences' attention during a talk on 2021 objectives.
-Here's how you might emphasize a point using a silence:
+Here's how you might emphasize a point using silence:

 "In 2020, we had a problem that plagued several teams.
 It caused us to miss deadlines.
 It caused us additional expenses.
 It caused us all greater personal time and effort.
-The problems was..." <SILENCE FOR A COUPLE OF BEATS>"... staff retention."
+The problem was..." <SILENCE FOR A COUPLE OF BEATS>"... staff retention."

 Silence draws attention to your point.

 Volume control is also partly dependent on your microphone technique.
 Very, very few speakers practice using a microphone and working with the sound team, and that's a shame.
-Although lapel mics are easy and very popular, a handheld mic enables you to play sound games, for example, to increase volume through moving the microphone closer to your mouth.
+Although lapel mics are easy and very popular, a handheld mic enables you to play sound games, for example, to increase volume by moving the microphone closer to your mouth.
 This has the advantage of increasing volume and not distorting your voice in the way that shouting does.
 If you intend to use the microphone like this, for heaven's sake, practice and speak to the sound person if there is one.
 A sound person will immediately drop your volume if you use the microphone like this - you have to tell them what you're going to do so they don't work against you.